Bell Road Toyota

 Engine

-As tested in Car and Driver the Toyota Land Cruiser is faster than the Subaru Forester:
+As tested in Motor Trend the Toyota Land Cruiser is faster than the Subaru Forester 4 cyl.:

 Land Cruiser